xavicastel/Mickey-Keeps-Live/README.md

-# Mickey-Keeps-Live
+# Mickey-Bumper

-**Mickey-Keeps-Live** is a lightweight Windows utility that simulates minimal mouse movement (“mickeys”) to prevent the system from entering idle states such as screen sleep.
+**Mickey-Bumper* is a lightweight Windows utility that simulates minimal mouse movement (“mickeys”) to prevent the system from entering idle states such as screen sleep.
 It leverages the native **SendInput** API to generate genuine input events without dragging your cursor off-screen.

 ## Features